-Section 3 provides a description of the study areas and a discussion of the methodology followed for quantification of human exposure to radionuclides from an NPS.
+Section 3 provides a description of the study areas and a discussion of the methodology followed for quantification of human exposure to radionuclides from a nuclear power station.

 Section 4 provides a description of the methodology applied in the regulatory dose compliance assessment.